LunarG/VulkanSamples/windowsRuntimeInstaller/README.txt

       can be run in silent mode by using the /S command line option when invoking the installer.

+   o  If the Vulkan Runtime is already installed on the system,
+      subsequent installs of the same version of the Vulkan Runtime will be installed to the same folder to which it is was previously installed.

    o  The Vulkan Runtime Installer uses "counted" installs.
 If the
       same version of the Vulkan Runtime is installed multiple times on a system, the Vulkan Runtime must be uninstalled the same